Thoressa masoni

 Thoressa masoni, or Mason's ace is a butterfly in the family Hesperiidae.
 It was described by Frederic Moore in 1879.
 It is found in the Indomalayan realm in Burma, Thailand, Laos and Vietnam.
+Above the hindwing disc has one or several yellow spots which, in contrast to honorei, are distinctly defined; the one situate at the cross-vein is the largest and brightest.